dsai-nlp/dsai-nlp.github.io/_pages/dat450/assignment1.md

 </details>
 &nbsp;

+It can be useful to create a function that first builds the vocabulary and then creates the tokenizer object, so that you can build the tokenizer in one step.
+The skeleton includes a function `build_tokenizer` exemplifying the interface of such a function.

 **Sanity check**: Apply your tokenizer to an input consisting of few texts and make sure that it seems to work.
 In particular, verify that the tokenizer can create a tensor output in a situation where the input texts do not contain the same number of words: in these cases, the shorter texts should be "padded" on the right side.
 For instance
 ```
 tokenizer = (... create your tokenizer...)